frederic-perez/AmE-dictionary/data/idioms.md

 __shit creek__
 __shit sandwitch__ Playful term much like the traditional “stuck between a rock and a hard place.”
 __shit-heel__ (shitheel)
-__shitbird__ It’s used in James Ellroy’s novels to describe someone who’s particularly slimy, dishonest, or untrustworthy - the kind of person who’ll do anything to get ahead, regardless of who they hurt or deceive along the way.
+__shitbird__ :dart::two: It’s used in James Ellroy’s novels to describe someone who’s particularly slimy, dishonest, or untrustworthy - the kind of person who’ll do anything to get ahead, regardless of who they hurt or deceive along the way.
 __shithead__
 __shitheel__ Oh man, “shitheel” is a doozy - a real gem of vulgarity in Ellroy’s writing.
 It’s basically a very, very rude way of referring to someone who’s a lowlife, a scoundrel, or just generally a bad person.
 In Ellroy’s world, it’s often used to describe corrupt cops, sleazy gangsters, or anyone else who’s part of the seedy underworld of crime and corruption.
 __shitshow__